airsonic-advanced/airsonic-advanced/README.md

   - Ability to pass properties via environment or system variables.
 You can but do not need to modify `airsonic.properties` to change preferences
   - Ability to use custom URLs to scrobble on ListenBrainz servers
   - Ability to use Repeat-One in play queues in web-clients
+  - Ability to support, pair with and play to Sonos devices
   - Ability to upload multiple files simultaneously
   - Ability to upload and extract more archive formats:
     - rar
     - 7z
     - tar
+  - Ability to export Podcasts to OPML
+  - Ability to import playlists with relative file paths (resolved relative to Playlists folder)
+  - Support direct binary internet radio stream urls
 - Testing
   - Various fixes to make it compatible with multiple external DBs
   - Automated tests are performed against external DBs